bearandhammer/yearly-activities/2023/Claire/README.md

 - [x] Improve the house.
 New fridge/freezer inbound. :date: 11th January 2023.
 - [x] Completed the accounts! :date: 22nd January 2023. :moneybag:
+- [x] So, we finished watching Columbo (took over a year).
+All episodes! :date: 28th January 2023.